cxzhou35/Awesome-dotfiles/nvim/README.md

-## Here is the nvim config for zicx
+## Here is the nvim config for Zicx

 #### This folder contains nvim config files below:
 - `init.vim`: the nvim config file.